nasa/cumulus-docs/docs/deployment.md

 _If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration. ](#prepare-config)_

-Go to the same directory level as the cumulus repo download (e.g. `cumulus/..`)

-    $ cd ..

 Clone template-deploy repo and name appropriately for your DAAC or organization

     $ git clone https://github.com/cumulus-nasa/template-deploy <daac>-deploy